cleminso/cleminso.xyz/content/TL;DR/008-avoid-noise_product-relationship_impact ideas.md

 date: 2023-12-18T00:00:00
 weight: 992
 draft: false
-description: In this TL;DR, discover the relationship between product and engineering, crypto space noise and a short advice for turning idea into a company.
+description: In this TL;DR, discover the relationship between product and engineering, crypto space noise and a short advice for turning an idea into a company.

 Params:
   - ShowBreadCrumbs: true